SModelS/smodels/docs/manual/source/DatabaseStructure.rst

    :lines: 1-20

-In this case, the connection of SModelS with the pyhf model is specified as a dictionary with the json file name as the keys, and a list of analysis region entries as the values.
-The region entries contain the information to connect the SModelS names (``smodels``) with the pyhf names (``pyhf``), with the region type specified as ``type``.
+In this case, the connection of SModelS with the pyhf model is specified as a dictionary, with the json file name as the keys and a list of analysis region entries as the values.
+The region entries match the SModelS names (``smodels``), i.e. the names of the efficiency maps implemented in SModelS, with the pyhf region names (``pyhf``) used in the json file; the region type (signal, control, or validation region) is specified as ``type`` (default: **SR**).
 If the pyhf name is omitted, it is assumed to be equal to the SModelS name.
-If the SModelS name is omitted, we assume **None** as value, indicating that the pyhf region will not be connected with any SModelS region.
+If the SModelS name is omitted, we assume **None** as value, indicating that there is no corresponding efficiency map implemented; in this case no signal counts will be patched in this region.
 This is typically the case for control or validation regions.
-If the ``type`` is omitted, **SR** is assumed.
-For the special case of an SR region where the pyhf name conicides with the SModelS one, a simple name string can be used instead of a dictionary, as is illustrated by the ATLAS-SUSY-2018-14 example:
+Finally, in case the same region naming is used in the pyhf model and in SModelS, a simple name string can be used instead of a dictionary, as is illustrated by the ATLAS-SUSY-2018-14 example:

 .. literalinclude:: /literals/globalInfo201814.txt
    :lines: 14